A Graph Sufficiency Perspective for Neural Networks: Introduction

 \section{Introduction}

 Neural networks have become the dominant framework in modern machine learning, powering breakthroughs in vision and language learning.
 Classical fully connected feedforward networks, composed of layers of affine transformations and nonlinear activations such as ReLU or sigmoid, form the foundational architecture.
-Moreover, modern layer architectures have significantly pushed the boundary and achieved huge success, such as the convolutional neural networks (CNNs) \cite{lecun1998gradient, krizhevsky2012imagenet} for image classification and object recognition, and mostly recent the multi-head self-attention mechanism \cite{vaswani2017attention} for generative AI in large language models (LLMs) \cite{radford2019languagegpt2}.
+Moreover, modern layer architectures have significantly pushed the boundary and achieved huge success, such as the convolutional neural networks (CNNs) \cite{lecun1998gradient, krizhevsky2012imagenet} for image classification and object recognition, and most recently the multi-head self-attention mechanism \cite{vaswani2017attention} for generative AI in large language models \cite{radford2019languagegpt2}.

 The theoretical understanding of neural networks has largely focused on approximation capabilities of classical fully connected networks.
 Universal approximation theorems \cite{cybenko1989approximation, hornik1989multilayer, barron1993universal} establish that shallow neural networks with sufficient width can approximate any continuous function on compact domains.
 Recent work has refined these bounds, studying depth-efficiency tradeoffs \cite{lu2017expressive, hanin2019universal} and providing insights into convergence \cite{jacot2018neural} and generalization \cite{neyshabur2017exploring}.
 For convolutional networks, theoretical work has investigated their compositional properties \cite{cohen2016group, mallat2016understanding}, equivariance to group actions \cite{cohen2016group}, and sparse coding \cite{bruna2013invariant}.